-Flag Description b Allows branches to be made using the -b flag to the edit command. cSID Specifies SID as the highest delta that a get $-e$ command can use. d SID Specifies the default SID to be used on a get or edit command. f SID Specifies SID as the lowest delta that a get $-e$ command can use. i Causes the "no Id keywords" error message to be a fatal error rather than a warning. j Permits editing of the s-file by more than one person concurrently. lSID[,SID] Locks the specified $SIDs$ from being retrieved for editing.
-You can lock all deltas with the -fla flag, and you can unlock specific deltas with the -d flag.
+Flag Description b Allows branches to be made using the $\neg b$ flag to the $\verb edit $ command. cSID Specifies $\emph{SID}$ as the highest delta that a get $-e$ command can use. d SID Specifies the default SID to be used on a get or edit command. f SID Specifies SID as the lowest delta that a get -e command can use. i Causes the "no Id keywords" error message to be a fatal error rather than a warning. j Permits editing of the s-file by more than one person concurrently. lSID[,SID Locks the specified SIDs from being retrieved for editing.
+You can lock all deltas with the -fla flag, and you can unlock specific deltas with the -d flag. mname Substitutes name for all occurrences of the %M% keyword when keywords are expanded by a get command.
+The default name is the s-file's name without the s prefix.